Nithinraj142/Avatar-Generation-from-Real-Images/README.md

 Train the GAN by running the following command:

-python train.py
+generator.py
 This will train the GAN for a specified number of epochs and save the trained generator model to generator.pth.

-Generate a sample image using the trained generator: python generate_sample.py
+Generate a sample image using the trained generator: python convertor.py
 This will generate and display a sample image created by the trained generator and save it as sample_generated_image.png.

 Generate and save avatar images:

-python generate_avatars.py
+python avatar.py
 This script loads the trained generator and generates multiple avatar images, saving them to the generated_images directory.

 ## Project Structure